Christian Arroyo Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks fourth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays have the 11th-ranked team ERA among all league pitching staffs (3.89).
+- The Blue Jays' 3.91 team ERA ranks ninth among all MLB pitching staffs.

-- Blue Jays pitchers combine to give up 108 total home runs at a clip of 1.3 per game (to rank 25th in the league).
+- Blue Jays pitchers combine to surrender the fourth-most home runs in baseball (111 total, 1.3 per game).

-- His last appearance came on Saturday against the Oakland Athletics, when the righty tossed six innings, surrendering two earned runs while allowing six hits.
+- The lefty last pitched on Sunday against the Oakland Athletics, when he threw seven innings, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.